jplarson/PopUpWindow/README.md

 How to Use
 ----------

-PopUpWindow at it's heart requires only a title and a content for the body to use.
+PopUpWindow at its heart requires only a title and a content for the body to use.
 The content can be supplied as a string of HTML, a DOM element, or the response from an AJAX call.
 The simplest example is to pull the content as a DOM element (presumably on domready, so that it doesn't show in the normal page flow):

 	#HTML